-2.1 We will follow the procedures set out in the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Inter-Agency Procedures'.
-A copy of these procedures can be found on their website: http://www.safeguardingcambspeterborough.org.uk/children-board/

-2.2.1 The Designated Safeguarding Lead is: Debbie Hayes

-2.2.2 The following members of staff have also received the Designated Safeguarding Lead training: Katy Coles, Hannah Haigh, Emily Wiseman

-2.2.3 The nominated governors for Safeguarding and Child Protection are: Hannah Benn, Nicola Lord

-- 2.3 The Governing board will: - 2.3.1 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
+- 2.1 We will follow the procedures set out in the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Multi-Agency Procedures'.
+A copy of these procedures can be found on their website: Multi-Agency Policies and Procedures | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) - 2.2 The Designated Safeguarding Lead is: Debbie Hayes - 2.2.1 The Deputy Designated Safeguarding Leads are: Katy Coles, Hannah Haigh, Emily Wiseman - 2.2.2 The nominated governors for Safeguarding and Child Protection are: Hannah Benn, Nicola Lord - 2.3 The Governing board will: - 2.3.1 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
 The DSL will take lead responsibility for safeguarding and child protection.
-Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Deputy Designated Safeguarding Lead, DDSL), the lead responsibility for safeguarding and child protection remains with the DSL and cannot be delegated. - 2.3.2 Ensure that the role of DSL and DDSL is explicit in the role holder's job description. - 2.3.3 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Deputy Designated Safeguarding Lead, DDSL), the lead responsibility for safeguarding and child protection remains with the DSL and cannot be delegated. - 2.3.2 Ensure that the role of DSL and DDSL is explicit in the role holder's job description (as outlined in Keeping Children Safe in Education, 2023 Annex C). - 2.3.3 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
 Give the DSL the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
-(See 'Keeping Children Safe in Education, 2022, Annex C).
-Ensure that the DSL and deputies have undertaken the two-day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.3.5 Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction.
-Staff members are required to log a concern via the electronic system and submit it to the DSL/DDSL immediately - 2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.
+(See 'Keeping Children Safe in Education, 2023, Annex C).
+Ensure that the DSL and deputies have undertaken the two-day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via updates, meetings or additional training at least annually. - 2.3.5 Ensure that every member of staff, paid and unpaid, and the governing board knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction.
+Staff members are required to log a concern via the electronic system and submit it to the DSL/DDSL immediately. - 2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.

 Contingency/cover arrangements: The DSL and the DDSLs are available by phone or in person when in the building, if off site they are available by phone.
-If the staff are unable to contact either the DSL or the DDSLs then they should immediately speak to a member of the senior leadership team (Core Team) and/or take advice from social care.
+If the staff are unable to contact either the DSL or the DDSLs then they should immediately talk to a member of the senior leadership team (Core Team) and/or take advice from social care.